404src/exocore/_articles/ccna-summary.md

     - the value is any valid JSON data type (string, number, boolean, null, object, array)
     - The key and value are seperated by a colon.
     - If there are multiple key-value pairs, each pair is seperated by a comma.
+    - inside curly brackets
 ![](/images/JSON%20object%20format.png)

 - array
-    - An array is a series of values seperated by commas.
+    - An array is a series of values seperated by commas, inside of square brackets
     - not key-value pairs
     - the values don't have to be the same data type.
 ![](/images/JSON%20array%20format.png)